 The WPT’s announcement comes less than a week after the World Series of Poker announced plans to conduct a hybrid online-live 2020 WSOP Main Event starting in late November and culminating Dec.
 30.

 That event will be played in part on the WSOP New Jersey site as well as on WSOP Nevada and the global GGPoker site before concluding with live action in both the Czech Republic and Las Vegas.

 The WSOP already ran an 85-event online series on WSOP NJ, WSOP NV and GGPoker from July to September.

 Both the unusual circumstances presented by the pandemic and legal developments for online poker in the United States are encouraging the WPT’s plans in America going forward.

-At present partypoker US hopes to expand its network to other states, including in Pennsylvania and Michigan.
-However no new sites will launch in those states until 2021.
+At present, partypoker US hopes to expand its network to other states, including Pennsylvania and Michigan.
+However, no new sites will launch in those states until 2021.

 Once they do, the forging of a multistate agreement could enable partypoker US and the WPT to expand online player pools considerably for events such as the WPT Online Poker Open.